sofiabroome/sofiabroome.github.io/_news/2020-03-32-project-website.md

 inline: true
 ---

-A [website](https://interpreting-video-features.github.io/) for our video interpretability project, to go with the article
+A [website](https://interpreting-video-features.github.io/) for our video interpretability project, to go with the article, for easier visualization of the figures